tari-labs/tari-university/src/consensus-mechanisms/BFT-consensus-mechanisms-applications/MainReport.md

 - Bob, on receiving Alice's information, marks this as a gossip event and fills in any gaps in his knowledge from Alice's information.
 Once done, he continues gossiping with his updated information.

+The basic idea behind the Gossip Protocol is the following: A node wants to share some information to the other nodes in the netwrok.
+Then periodically it randomly selects a node from the set of nodes and exchanges the information.
+The node that receives the information performs the randomly selects a node from the set of nodes and exchanges the information, and so on.
+The information is periodically sent to _N_ targets, where _N_ is the fanout. [[45]]

+The _cycle_ is the number of rounds to spread the information.
+The _fanout_ is the number of nodes a node gossips with in each cycle.

+With a fanout=1, $O(LogN)$ cycles are necessary for the update to reach all the nodes.

 In this way, information spreads throughout the network in an exponential fashion. [[30]]

 <p align="center"><img src="../assets/gossip.png" width="400" /></p>